RKL715/rl-portfolio/public/assets/posts/nextMigration.md

 On my home page, I had made a swipe system for touch device with some useState hook to handle currentPage position.
 But, since it was using `useState`, it was broken.
 Because `useState` doesn't work with SSR.
 I mean, `useState` is a client-side hook, and it can't be used on the server.
 So I had to find a way to make it work.
 Either by adding client-side rendering to this specific page, or by using another hook that works on the server like `useRef`.
 But enabling CSR was a quicker solution.
 I could just encapsulate the interactive part too, but I needed to be done with this migration.
+Finally, I simply completely removed the swipe system.
+I will add it later, when I will have more time to work on it.

+### Image/Next

+I was using the classic img tag to display images.
+But, with Next.JS, I could use the `Image` component from `next/image`.
+It's a component that optimizes images for better performance.
+It's a good practice to use it.
+So I switched to it.
+The hardest part was for images from projects, since it's dynamically imported.

+### Translation/Draggable/Blog

+I resorted to remove the translation part, and the useless draggable that was on the home page just for fun.
+I'll add Translation later.
+My main focus is to enable swipe control again.
+And I found Swiper.js, who could also help me rework my actual carousel since it come with a lot of options on carousel.
+Plus mobile control of course.